UnmannedRoboticSelfbalancingAutomaton/URSABB/README.md

-# URSA Brown Bear Edition
+# URSA Brown Bear Edition                                    WORK IN PROGRESS
 URSA Brown Bear builds on work done by the South Eugene Robotics Team.
 [See here](https://github.com/SouthEugeneRoboticsTeam/ursa)

 Please see the [URSA Wiki](https://github.com/SouthEugeneRoboticsTeam/ursa/wiki) for detailed documentation of the base model of URSA.